See the Story Index for Wael Abdelgawad’s other stories.

 It wasn’t that I didn’t have a job.
 Technically, I was self-employed as a private investigator.
 But work had dried up recently, and I’d run out of cash.
 Every bill on my desk was overdue, my estranged wife wouldn’t let me see my daughter because I missed the last child support payment, my office rent was ten days past due, and the electricity was about to be cut off.

-If you’d told me that by lunchtime I’d have enough cash in my pocket to make all my financial problems disappear, and that the money would have come from the Anwars of all people, I’d have laughed out loud and called you looney tunes.
+If you’d told me that by lunchtime I’d have enough cash in my pocket to make all my financial problems disappear, and that the money would come from the Anwars of all people, I’d have laughed out loud and called you looney tunes.

 I’m getting ahead of myself, however.
 Before the Anwars came in, Shaytan tried to tempt me with a curveball.
 The curveball strode through the door in the form of a tall white man with thinning gray hair and an expression so hard it could break bricks.
 I’ve seen expressions like that before, on the faces of men whose hearts have turned as cold as dry ice from either seeing or inflicting suffering on a daily basis, until the horror no longer touches their hearts in the smallest way.
 The faces of convicts and cops, career criminals and prison guards.